Charles Perrow

-Charles B. Perrow (February 9, 1925 – November 12, 2019) was an emeritus professor of sociology at Yale University and visiting professor at Stanford University.
-He authored several books and many articles on organizations, and was primarily concerned with the impact of large organizations on society.
+Charles Bryce Perrow (February 9, 1925 – November 12, 2019), or Chick Perrow was an American sociologist and a leading figure of organizational sociology.
+He spent most of his career at SUNY Stony Brook and Yale University as a professor of sociology.
+He authored several books and many articles on organizations, including Normal Accidents, and was primarily concerned with the impact of large organizations on society.

 Academic appointments

+After attending Black Mountain College in North Carolina and University of Washington, Perrow moved to and studied at the University of California, Berkeley, where he received his B.A. in 1953, M.A. in 1955 and PhD in 1960, all in sociology.
+His M.A. thesis was supervised by Reinhard Bendix and his PhD thesis was supervised by Philip Selznick.

-After attending the University of Washington, Black Mountain College in North Carolina, and UC Berkeley, he received his PhD in sociology from Berkeley in 1960.
-He has held appointments at the universities of Michigan, Pittsburgh, Wisconsin, SUNY Stony Brook, and Yale, where he became emeritus in 2000.
-Since 2004 he has been a visiting professor at the Center for International Security and Cooperation at Stanford, in the winter and spring quarters.
+Perrow became an instructor and later an assistant professor at the University of Michigan, where he stayed until 1963.
+He then moved to the University of Pittsburgh, where he stayed between 1963 and 1966, becoming an associate professor.
+He was an associate professor at the University of Wisconsin–Madison between 1966 and 1970 and a professor at SUNY Stony Brook from 1970 to 1981.
+In 1981, Perrow joined Yale University, where he became emeritus in 2000.
+In 2004, Perrow was a visiting professor at the Center for International Security and Cooperation at Stanford University, in the winter and spring quarters.

-He served as the Vice President of the Eastern Sociological Society.
+Perrow served as the Vice President of the Eastern Sociological Society.
 He was also a Fellow of the Center for Advanced Study in the Behavioral Sciences and the American Academy for the Advancement of Science.
 Perrow served as a Resident Scholar for the Russell Sage Foundation at the Shelly Cullom Davis Center for Historical Studies at Princeton University.
 Perrow was a visitor at the Institute for Advanced Study in Princeton, New Jersey.
 Perrow was a member of the Committee on Human Factors at the National Academy of Sciences of the Sociology Panel for the National Science Foundation.